 The judging criteria was made clear on Those Gundam Guy’s web page – it seems that models are judged first and foremost in modeling technique and execution.
 They pay especially close attention to basic things like nubs, seam lines, uneven paint, etc. There wasn’t really any criteria for creativity, which surprised me and made me genuinely curious as to how that was judged.

 Models like the custom Fenice Rinascita on the right had me worried at first, since I thought it would be judged higher than my Zaku for being an original design, whereas I merely built according to a pre-existing design.

 But I think it became clear very quickly that above all else, basic build quality matters the most, so nubs and seam lines like those seen upon closer inspection would be the hardest hitters to a model’s score.

-Stuff like this (and the clean Barbatos Lupus I mentioned way above) really caught my eye.
+Stuff like this (and the clean Barbatos Lupus I mentioned way above) really caught my attention.
 The color combo works well, the green (I don’t even like green as a color) is bright, shiny, and vibrant.
 Super saturated, not a huge abundance of little details or messed up weather effects.
-Granted, upon closer inspection this kit isn’t as clean as it looks from far away (a lot of masking bleed and some unfilled seams) but the overall look I prefer a lot more than the “detailed” Geara Doga standing next to it.
+Granted, upon closer inspection this kit isn’t as clean as it looks from far away (a lot of masking bleed and some unfilled seams) but as styling goes this is what would catch my eye, versus the very intricately weathered Geara Doga standing next to it.

 Maximum points for on-the-fly creativity, man.